-When ITSM.tools asked me to contribute to a crowdsourced COVID-19 article (coming soon), my first question was “How many words am I limited to?” because this is a big question, with so many variables and outcomes to consider.
+When ITSM.tools asked me to contribute to a crowdsourced COVID-19 article (that’s here), my first question was “How many words am I limited to?” because this is a big question, with so many variables and outcomes to consider.
 First and foremost, COVID-19 is a global humanitarian crisis, and we’re still in the early stages.
+It’s an uncertain time to think about COVID-19 and ITSM.

 Right now, as I write, we have 1.02m confirmed cases, 53,458 deaths, and 214,803 people have recovered.
 China accounts for over one-third of those recoveries, while in the US and across Europe cases continue to rise exponentially.
 In Italy, cases show early signs of a plateau, but at present, everything is about the delay, and flattening the peak, so that healthcare systems can cope with critical demand.